zekebarger/AccuSleep/README.md

 `savepath`
 in the Command Window.

+To get started, run `AccuSleep_GUI` and click the "User manual" button, check out the [video walkthrough](https://www.youtube.com/watch?v=O81qdHlzTbc), or run
+`doc AccuSleep_instructions`
-To get started, run `AccuSleep_GUI` and click the "User manual" button, or run `doc AccuSleep_instructions` for a full explanation of these functions and the types of input they require.
+for a full explanation of these functions and the types of input they require.